Lol3rrr/http-server/README.md

 ### Command line Arguments
 * "-p [port]" sets the port where it should listen on (default is 80)
 * "-c"        enables the Cache-Control-Header with a default Cache time of 1 Day
 * "-d"        enables the Debug mode
 * "-m"        enables the measuring of the performance of the most important functions (should only be used for optimization)
 * "-t"        enables the Templating System
+* "-ic"       enables the internal caching system, loads all files in the website/ directory on startup.
+Needs restart to reload them

 ### Templating System